 The Bank's holdings of financial assets are generally driven by its role as the exclusive issuer of Canadian bank notes.
+Currency remains an essential method of payment in Canada.
 The issuance of bank notes creates a liability for the Bank, the largest on its balance sheet.
 Government of Canada deposits, including those supporting the government's prudential liquidity plan, typically represent the second-largest liability for the Bank.
 To offset these liabilities, the Bank invests the proceeds from the issuance of notes and deposits primarily into Government of Canada securities, which are acquired on a non-competitive basis.